prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

    (b) The Application  to opt out  shall be made in respect of all of the states  for which the European patent  has been granted or which have been designated in the application .

 2. An Application to opt  out or an Application to withdraw an opt -out pursuant to  paragraph 7 (hereinafter in this Rule 5 an “Application to withdraw ”) shall extend to any supplementary protection certificate based on  the European patent.

-	- (a) Where any such supplementary protection certificate has been granted at the date of lodging the Application  to opt out  or the Application to withdraw , the holder of the supplementary protection certificate shall , if different from the proprietor of the patent , lodge the Application  to opt out  or the Application to withdraw  together with the proprieto r.
+   (a) Where any such supplementary protection certificate has been granted at the date of lodging the Application  to opt out  or the Application to withdraw , the holder of the supplementary protection certificate shall , if different from the proprietor of the patent , lodge the Application  to opt out  or the Application to withdraw  together with the proprieto r.

-	- (b) Where any such supplementary protection certificate is granted subsequent to lodging the Application  to opt out , the opt -out shall take effect automatically on grant of said supplementary protection certificate.
+   (b) Where any such supplementary protection certificate is granted subsequent to lodging the Application  to opt out , the opt -out shall take effect automatically on grant of said supplementary protection certificate.

-	- (c) Paragraphs  6 and 8 shall apply mutatis mutandis .
+   (c) Paragraphs  6 and 8 shall apply mutatis mutandis .
 For the purposes of  paragraphs  6 and 8, reference to actions

-		- (i) in respect of a European patent shall apply to all supplementary protection certificates based on that European patent, and
+   (i) in respect of a European patent shall apply to all supplementary protection certificates based on that European patent, and

-		- (ii) in respect of a supplementary protection certificate shall apply to the European patent on which such supplementary protection certificate is based and
+   (ii) in respect of a supplementary protection certificate shall apply to the European patent on which such supplementary protection certificate is based and

-		- (iii) in respect of a supplementary protection certificate shall apply to all other supplementary protection certificates based on the  same European patent.
+   (iii) in respect of a supplementary protection certificate shall apply to all other supplementary protection certificates based on the  same European patent.

-	- (d) For the avoidance of doubt, it is not possible to opt  out supplementary protection certificates , whether granted by the authorities of a Contracting Member State or otherwise , based on  a European patent with unitary effect.
+   (d) For the avoidance of doubt, it is not possible to opt  out supplementary protection certificates , whether granted by the authorities of a Contracting Member State or otherwise , based on  a European patent with unitary effect.

 3. The Application to opt out shall contain:

-	- (a) the name of each proprietor or applicant for the European patent or application and of the holder of  any supplementary protection certificate based on the European patent in question, and all relevant postal and,  where applicable, electronic addresses;
+   (a) the name of each proprietor or applicant for the European patent or application and of the holder of  any supplementary protection certificate based on the European patent in question, and all relevant postal and,  where applicable, electronic addresses;

-	- (b)  the name and postal address and electronic address of
+   (b)  the name and postal address and electronic address of

-		- (i) the representative appointed by the applicant or the proprietor in accordance with Article 48 of the Agreement  or
+   (i) the representative appointed by the applicant or the proprietor in accordance with Article 48 of the Agreement  or

-		- (ii) any other person lodging the A pplication to opt  out on behalf of the proprietor or the applicant and the mandate for lodging the Application to opt out;
+   (ii) any other person lodging the A pplication to opt  out on behalf of the proprietor or the applicant and the mandate for lodging the Application to opt out;

-	- (c) details of the patent and/or application including the EP publication  number;
+   (c) details of the patent and/or application including the EP publication  number;

-	- (d) details of any supplementary protection certificate granted based on the patent concerned, including the number ; and
+   (d) details of any supplementary protection certificate granted based on the patent concerned, including the number;and

-	- (e) for the purposes of paragraph  1(a), a declaration by or on behalf of each proprietor or  applicant pursuant to Rule 8.5 that he is entitled to  be registered in the n ational patent register.
+   (e) for the purposes of paragraph  1(a), a declaration by or on behalf of each proprietor or  applicant pursuant to Rule 8.5 that he is entitled to  be registered in the n ational patent register.

 4. Rule 8 shall not apply to Applications to opt out and to Applications to withdraw made pursuant to this Rule 5.